shannongross/shannongross.github.io/_posts/2019-08-23-probability-distributions.md

 ### Probability Distributions - Conclusion
 How should uncertainty be handled when a system has some kind of randomness?
 Having a function that describes the dispersion of the values that a random variable can take is useful for many real-world problems.
 While the values of the unknown parameter still vary based on the underlying probability distribution, the function helps to reduce the uncertainty band around some output to its "typical" value.

-NOTE: Using a standard probability model may not work for all types of uncertainty, especially [deep uncertainty](/exploratory/).
+**Caution**: Using a standard probability model may not work for all types of uncertainty, especially [deep uncertainty](/exploratory-modeling-public-health/).

 <!-- # References
 https://statisticsbyjim.com/basics/normal-distribution/ -->